ZhuopingYang/arclab-cloud-resource/README.md

 ```
 ---
 ### Xilinx Versal VCK190
-Currently, our vck190 is connected with a Raspberry Pi and we use serial port and ethernet to access the board.
+Currently, our vck190 is connected to a Raspberry Pi and we use serial port and ethernet to access the board.
 ![Alt text](images/006.png)

 Similar to the CPU server, you can add the following to the ssh config file.
 Note that, you do not have to specify the Port in the jump this case.